 Manuscript submission policy

-We are, however, happy to receive and consider proposals and ideas for new books and resources.
-If you have an idea or some raw material that you think may develop into a useful resource for evangelism, Christian growth or gospel ministry, please fill in the Publishing Proposal form (MS Word doc file) and send it to us by email (we no longer accept proposals by post): firstname.lastname@example.org.
+If you have an idea or some raw material that you think may develop into a useful resource for evangelism, Christian growth or gospel ministry, please email us (firstname.lastname@example.org) a brief outline (just two or three paragraphs).

+If we think your idea has merit and meets our publishing criteria (see below), we will email you back a publishing proposal form to ask for more details and and start a more formal assessment process.
 Please be patient with this process.
-It often takes us several months to properly assess new proposals, since our priority is to work on the resources we have already commissioned and planned to publish.
+It often takes us several months to properly assess new proposals, since our priority is to work on the resources we have already commissioned and plan to publish.

 We are passionate about publishing resources that fuel, promote and support gospel growth and disciple-making—whether books, Bible studies, tracts, training courses or any other kind of ministry resource.
 Our publishing criteria for any project is threefold: